 The immersive acting group Nesterval identifies as a queer popular theatre that translates historic classics of literature and drama into the present day by exaggerating and deconstructing them.
 Each production revolves around the pleasure of playing, the creation of a theatrical space for adventure, and the involvement of the audience in the performance.
 Interactive agency is enabled by empathy, surprising casting, and the conversations between spectators and actors that are actively pursued during, but also after the show.
 Nesterval works with a queer technique of empowerment in which the playful level always includes a political dimension as societally relevant questions are posed and negotiated.
 All productions – more than 25 so far have been shown in Austria and abroad – are based on epochal events of the (fictional) Nesterval family dynasty.
 They are all site-specific and make reference to the cultural, societal, and historical background of each venue, thus fostering the decentralisation of the arts and culture industry.
 The cast is composed of about 20 performers, drag artists, and actors, who, in different constellations, tell the story of the legendary Nesterval family.

-Trigger warning: The performance deals with anti-Semitism, discrimination and National Socialism.
+Trigger warning: The performance deals with war, anti-Semitism, discrimination and National Socialism.
 There will be dark rooms, depictions of violence and nudity.
 There is always the option to leave the rooms/scenes and go back to the bar (safe space) if you feel uncomfortable.
-If you have any questions or concerns about the content, please email team@nesterval.at.
+If you have any questions or concerns about the content, please contact team@nesterval.at and the group will get back to you.

 Artistic Director / Director Martin Finland Written by Teresa Löfberg Co-Writers Martin Finland, Gisa Fellerer, Lorenz Tröbinger Co-Concept, Applications & Archive Martin Walanka Production Emilie Kleinszig Stage Design Andrea Konrad Set Construction Andreas Holzmann (Vienna Decoration Company) and Walter Winkelmüller Costume Design Dritan Kosovrasti Choreography Marcelo Doño Secondary Direction Lorenz Tröbinger Composition Julian Muldoon Song Lyrics Sarah Muldoon Sound Design Alkis Vlassakakis Collaboration Play Development Gisa Fellerer Scientific Collaboration Andreas Brunner, Jürgen Pettinger Consulting Magic Raphael Macho Team Equipment Ruth Grau, Willy Mutzenpachner, Milo Marx, Lorenz Hötzeneder Evening management Canteen Peter Kraus Graphic design Rita Brandneulinger Website Gisa Fellerer Social media Christopher Wurmdobler Photography Alexandra Thompson Trailer Lorenz Tröbinger Director's traineeship Laura Athanasiadis Cooperations Lukas Kirisits Accounting & Office Doris Panzer Technology Plan B, Till Gatermann Stage management Ela Lankes, Sabine Anders, Sebastian Kieberl Bar Denice Bourbon, Simon Stockinger, Anne Wieben, Norbert Fiedler, Alexandra Thompson, Bernhard Hablé, Eva Deutsch, Jürgen Pettinger, Luki Kirisits, Markus Gorfer